DoNotWorry Ransomware – Virus Removal Guide

 This service from Emsisoft is helpful in unlocking encrypted files without paying the ransom.
 The page provides the list of ransomware decryption tools.
 All you have to do is look for the specific tool and start recovering the DoNotWorry encrypted file.

-Just like Previous Version tool, ShadowExplorer is taking advantage of shadow copy created by Windows.
+ShadowExplorer is taking advantage of shadow copy created by Windows system.
 This tool allows you to retrieve older version of files before it was encrypted by DoNotWorry ransomware.

 1. Download ShadowExplorer from the official web site.